Translate

 Drop off catch and pick up in time for dinner.

-Island House Hotel & Restaurant.
+Island House Hotel & Restaurant

 Uppity restaurant where I learned manners.